The History Behind: The Cream Tea

 Enter the cream tea: a delicious, affordable treat that won everyone’s hearts.
 Even today, many travel to the Westcountry just for a taste of our delightful tradition.

-The Perfect Cream Tea
+How to Make a Perfect Cream Tea

 Here’s what they found…